lillist-pearl/lillist-pearl/README.md

 • FANDOM ‧(๑>◡<๑)

-& MAIN FANDOM: GENSHIN IMPACT!! (and other fandoms that I participate in such as HQ!!, BLLK, MHA, JJK...)✨
+& MAIN FANDOM: GENSHIN IMPACT/HONKAI STAR RAIL!! (and other fandoms that I participate in such as HQ!!, BLLK, MHA, JJK...)✨

 & About otp ship, popular couples.
 (I don't care much about otp) +.+